mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 At 17th level, the range of this aura increases to 30 feet.

 ## Divine Strike
-By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry divine power with them.
+By 11th level, you are enveloped with righteous might insofar that all your melee weapon strikes carry divine power with them.
 Whenever you hit a creature with a melee weapon, the creature takes an extra 1d8 radiant damage.

 ## Aura of Resolution
 Starting at 13th level, whenever you or a friendly creature within 10 feet of you must make a death save, the creature gets advantage on that check.
 You don't have to be conscious to grant this bonus.